mmbman/Katagiri/1984-05-24-Awakening-of-Faith-Talk-13.md

 So that’s why it’s impossible for us to think samsara [is] coming from ignorance.
 Because ignorance is beginningless.
 No, it’s not the same and one ground.

-So that’s why very naturally it comes from *tathāgatagarbha*, and psychologically speaking it is called *alayavijnana*.
+So that’s why very naturally it comes from *tathāgatagarbha*, and psychologically speaking it is called *ālāyavijñāna*.

 #### 33:33